 Tunis is the capital and largest city of Tunisia.
 Tunis is the heartland of the Tunisian economy and is the industrial and economic hub of the country.
 Products include textiles, carpets, and olive oil.
 Tourism also provides a significant portion of the city's income.
 Tunisia is in Northern Africa, bordering the Mediterranean Sea, between Algeria and Libya.
 Temperate in north with mild, rainy winters and hot, dry summers; desert in south.
 Mountains in north; hot, dry central plain; semiarid south merges into the Sahara.
 The official language is Arabic.
 French is used in business and government and is mostly spoken.
 While only a few Tunisians are proficient in English, the number of English speakers is increasing.
 The main religion is Islam.
 The economy of Tunisia is in the process of economic reform and liberalization after decades of heavy state direction and participation in the economy.
 Economic and fiscal planning have resulted in moderate but sustained growth for over a decade.
 Tunisia's economic growth historically has depended on oil, phosphates, agri-food products, car parts manufacturing, and tourism.
+The security risk for expatriates in Tunisia is low overall, but high in the south and the interior.
+Risks include ongoing economic challenges, petty crime, strikes, protests and incursions by armed groups along the border with Libya.
 The population in Tunis is 2.4 Mil (2014 est.), while the inflation rate is 5.7% (2014 est.).

 Cost Of Living